derkork/godot-statecharts/manual/manual.md

 You can also download a ZIP file of this repository and extract it, then copy the `addons/godot_state_charts` folder into your project's `addons` folder.

+After you installed it, make sure you enable the plugin in the project settings.

 ## Usage

 The plugin adds a new node type called _State Chart_.
 This node represents your state chart and is the only node that your code will directly interact with.